jaredhendrickson13/pfsense-api/docs/SECURING_API_ACCESS.md

 - Credentials are sent with each request, increasing the risk of interception, especially if not using HTTPS.
 - Credentials may also allow web GUI and/or SSH access, which may not be desirable for API-only users.

+!!!
+Note
+    Basic authentication is not inherently insecure.
+In fact, with the proper user account management, strong passwords, and secure transport (HTTPS), basic authentication can be just as secure as key-based authentication methods.

 ### JWT Authentication

 [JWT authentication](AUTHENTICATION_AND_AUTHORIZATION.md#json-web-token-jwt-authentication) allows you to authenticate